Shorty-Labs/esx_duty/README.md

 * Description: Check the duty status (on-duty or off-duty) of a player.

 * Parameters:
-  -playerId (optional): The server ID of the player to check the duty status for.
+  - playerId (optional): The server ID of the player to check the duty status for.
 If not provided, it will check the duty status of the player executing the command.

 * Permissions: Admins can use this command to check the duty status of any player.